NPRG041: Programming in C++

 - Concepts: template parameter constraints, construct

-clause), definition (logical expression, atomic constraints)
+concept, application (direct template parameter, requires clause), definition (logical expression, atomic constraints)

 - Standard concepts: